fdb/slarg-website/people/saskia-van-der-gucht.md

 ---
-layout: researcher.liquid
+layout: people.liquid
-tags: researcher
+tags: people
-researcher_name: Saskia Van der Gucht
+person_name: Saskia Van der Gucht
+bio: >-
-bio: Saskia Van der Gucht (she/her) is a visual artist, artistic researcher and teacher based in Antwerp (BE).
+  Saskia Van der Gucht (she/her) is a visual artist, artistic researcher and teacher based in Antwerp (BE).
 Her work deals with the complexities of emotional and economic value of housing and the feeling of home.
 More recently she is working on ecologies of extracted scarce materials such as sand.